Rahul-Rut/MSDS597/README.md

 ### App.R

 * Standalone Shiny App implemented, which provides the User with the option of choosing a specific region and time frame, and generates plots of Top Artists and Genres in real time dynamically.
-* Note: This app uses functions defined in the FINAL_CODE.R file and hence, it is necessary to have those functions stores in environment
+* Note: This app uses functions defined in the FINAL_CODE.R file and hence, it is necessary to have those functions stored in environment

 ### just_testing.R